stream-protocol/stream-pay-mobile-app/README.md

-# Stream Wallet
+# StreamPay Wallet App

-Steam Wallet is the simplest mobile wallet for the Solana ecosystem.
+StreamPay Wallet is the contactless, frictionless mobile payment and wallet for the Solana ecosystem.

 To try it out do the following: